header pic header text

 "a collection of some of the most striking and arresting sayings of Pir-o-Murshid, arranged in the form of a daily textbook"

-from Complete Works of Pir-o-Murshid Hazrat Inayat Khan, Original Texts: Sayings, Part II
+Complete Works of Pir-o-Murshid Hazrat Inayat Khan, Original Texts

 Many of the Bowl of Saki quotes were phrases taken directly from specific lectures.
 If that specific lecture has been published, the daily commentary will include a paragraph or two of that original context, plus other additional passages from other lectures which may be helpful to clarify or further expand the meaning.